FactPower: Facts, figures, and talking points for Resistance activists.

 HIGHEST PRIORITY REPUBLICAN SENATORS: We are especially targeting the following senators, who are likely to make the biggest impact.
 If you have friends or relatives in these states, please try to get their help making constituent calls to demand opposition to Graham-Cassidy:

-Kentucky: Sen. Rand Paul is a "NAY" vote for the wrong reasons -- because Graham-Cassidy doesn't repeal ACA taxes.
+Kentucky: Sen. Rand Paul (202-224-4343) is a "NO" vote for the wrong reasons -- because Graham-Cassidy doesn't repeal ACA taxes.
 Please call Paul's office and say NO MORE THAN that you're calling to express your support of his principled decision to oppose Graham-Cassidy.
 (See contact info below.)

 Likely swing votes:

-Alaska: Sen. Lisa Murkowski was one of our GOP heroes who voted "NAY" on the motion to proceed and blocked the skinny repeal.
+Alaska: Sen. Lisa Murkowski (202-224-6665) was one of our GOP heroes who voted "NAY" on the motion to proceed and blocked the skinny repeal.
 Alaska's governor voiced opposition to Graham-Cassidy.
 Murkowski's opposition is likely too, but she needs lots of loving nudges, as well as respectful but firm reminders that we will boycott her state if she sells us out by taking the GOP's sweetheart deal for Alaska.

-Maine: Sen. Susan Collins was another of our GOP heroes who voted "NAY" on the motion to proceed and blocked the skinny repeal.
+Maine: Sen. Susan Collins (202-224-2523) was another of our GOP heroes who voted "NAY" on the motion to proceed and blocked the skinny repeal.
 She has serious concerns about Medicaid cuts, coverage numbers, and the absence of a full CBO scoring.
 Please tell her we love her and look forward to her being one of our three principled heroes again!

-Ohio: Sen. Rob Portman teetered on the edge of opposing the BCRA, but ultimately supported it.
+Ohio: Sen. Rob Portman (202-224-3353) teetered on the edge of opposing the BCRA, but ultimately supported it.
 Ohio has an opioid addiction crisis, and treatment depends greatly on Medicaid funding, which would be gutted in Ohio (a Medicaid expansions state).
 Graham-Cassidy would worsen the crisis, and Ohioans would die.
 Ohio Gov. John Kasich (R) opposes this bill for this and other reasons.
 NOTE THAT PORTMAN IS ON THE SENATE FINANCE COMMITTEE!
 If he can be flipped to a "NO," then he can stall the bill in committee, which would be deadlocked at 13 YES vs. 13 NO. Go get him, Ohioans!